Coherent elastic nuclear scattering of $^{51}$Cr neutrinos: Introduction

+In this paper we set the requirements for an experiment on CE$\nu$NS with a high-intensity source of \CR, an electron-capture decaying isotope with a half-life of 27.7 days.
+The neutrino spectrum consists of four monochromatic lines, including the most energetic 747 keV (81\%) and 752 keV (9\%) lines which can be exploited for the coherent elastic neutrino-nucleus observation (see the complete decay scheme in Fig.~\ref{fig:decayscheme}).
 One advantage of this choice consists in the possibility of reusing the source of the GALLEX experiment, which is still owned by INFN: 36~kg of Cromium 38.6\% enriched in $^{50}$Cr, that need to be activated at a nuclear reactor.
 Another advantage consists in the possibility of measuring the activity at few per mill level with small modifications of the thermal calorimeter already developed by SOX for its $^{144}$Ce source~\cite{calorimetro}.
+Additionally, the detection of neutrinos produced by the electron capture could provide complementary information to the detection of anti-neutrinos from nuclear reactors.

 After reviewing the possibilities to activate the source, studying its gamma-ray shield and the activity measurement, we propose an experimental configuration placing the source as close as $\sim 25$~cm to the detector.
 Given that the maximum recoil energy amounts to tens of eV (Fig.~\ref{fig:xsec}), only the case of cryogenic phonon detectors is considered.
+CCDs are also highly promising, provided that the energy conversion efficiency of nuclear recoils to electrons is precisely measured.